-You will engage in a yearlong inquiry exploring a theme and subject of your choosing.
-Your work will explore current established drawing and painting or printmaking practice both of contemporary New Zealand and international art.
-You will develop your critical and fine art skills in drawing, painting, mixed media and printmaking.
+You will engage in a yearlong inquiry exploring a theme.
+Your work will explore current established drawing and painting practice both of contemporary New Zealand and international art.
+You will develop your critical and fine art skills in drawing, painting, mixed media.
 The two internal standards lead to external portfolio.